6 Tips for Improving eCommerce Cash Flow

 First, you’ll need to practice impeccable bookkeeping.
 While you can work with an accountant to help you understand your cash flow, it’s also helpful to have apps available so you can check incoming and outgoing finances at any time.

-Tools like QuickBooks and Xero are popular because they come with extra applications for things like forecasting and tracking invoices which haven’t yet been paid.
+Tools like QuickBooks and Xero are popular because they come with extra applications for things like forecasting and tracking invoices that haven’t yet been paid.
 You can usually also allow access to these applications to your accounting team, which can help a lot at tax times.

 2. Leverage invoicing tools

-One of the biggest challenges companies often face when it comes to managing cash flow, is following up on unpaid invoices.
+One of the biggest challenges companies often face when it comes to managing cash flow is following up on unpaid invoices.
 If your invoices aren’t paid on time, then your cash flow is more likely to become negative.

 Once again, technology can help a lot in this regard.
 Invoicing tools like Chargify can automate the process of sending invoices to customers when certain triggers are met (like you reach the end of a month).
-You can also automate payment reminders to go out every so often if you don’t receive a payment straight away if you’re selling subscriptions on your eCommerce stores.
+You can also automate payment reminders to go out every so often if you don’t receive payment straight away if you’re selling subscriptions on your eCommerce stores.

 3. Automate more of your payments

 Automating your invoicing strategy can be an excellent way to improve the speed at which you receive payments as a growing eCommerce brand selling subscriptions.
 However, it’s also worth remembering about the outgoing payments you need to deal with too.

 Automating payments to suppliers, manufacturers, partners, and even software providers will help to improve your cash flow.
 Not only does it mean you have fewer things to remember at the end of each month, but it can also reduce your chances of having to pay late fees for various expenses.
 You can even automate payments to go out at just the right time.